National Coded Self-Portrait Competition for Girls in grades 3-12.

-Participants must be female-identifying or gender non-binary students in 3-12th grade who reside in the United States or the District of Columbia.
+Participants must be female-identifying or gender non-binary students in 3rd-12th grade who reside in the United States or the District of Columbia.

-- Participants must write a computer program to generate their self-portrait using, but not limited to, Processing.js or p5.js, and provide a working link to view both the artwork and the code (e.g. Khan Academy, CodeHS, p5.js, Code.org).
+Write a computer program to generate a self-portrait using, but not limited to, Processing.js or p5.js, and provide a working link to view both the artwork and the code (e.g. Khan Academy, CodeHS, p5.js, Code.org).

 - All design elements MUST be coded.
 No gifs, jpgs, pngs, images from an image library (e.g. Sprites from Scratch’s sprite library), or other graphic files can be part of your portrait.
 The inclusion of any of these non-coded elements in your entry will lead to disqualification.